Family safeguarding

 Outcomes we want to achieve for our families

-We have introduced Family Safeguarding in a very similar way to the Hertfordshire service model to achieve the same outcomes for our families.
+We have introduced Family Safeguarding in a similar way to the Hertfordshire service model to achieve the same outcomes for our families.
 The model uses evidence-based interventions that contribute to improved levels of engagement and safeguarding with parents and children.
-The model is also used by Bracknell Forest, Luton, Peterborough and West Berkshire Council.
+The model is also used by several other local authorities, including Bracknell Forest, Luton, Peterborough and West Berkshire Council.

 National evaluations have shown the outcomes for families and children have improved significantly, and include: